Rowlands and Lydiate ruled out for Wales

 Tshiunza will also be in that mix while Leicester open-side Tommy Reffell was absent last weekend after suffering a rib injury against the All Blacks.

+With Rowlands ruled out, Pivac could recall veteran Alun Wyn Jones or give Dragons' Ben Carter a start against Georgia alongside Jones' fellow Osprey Adam Beard.

+Tshiunza - who can play back and second row - is also a contender in the front five, along with new faces Jenkins and Davies.

-Wing Louis Rees-Zammit was happy to fill in at full-back against the Pumas with Leigh Halfpenny sidelined by a hamstring problem and Liam Williams earlier out of the series.
+Wing Louis Rees-Zammit was happy to fill in at full-back against the Pumas with Leigh Halfpenny sidelined by a hamstring problem and Liam Williams earlier ruled out of the series.